hashgraph/hedera-cli/README.md

 touch .env
 ```

 Add the following lines to your `~/.hedera/.env` file, replacing the placeholders with your actual operator ID and key for previewnet, testnet, and mainnet.
 It's **not mandatory** to set keys for all networks.
 If you only want to use one network, you can leave the other credentials blank.
+Make sure that each operator account **contains at least 1 Hbar**.

 ```text
 PREVIEWNET_OPERATOR_KEY=